sada45/BLEW/README.md

 This is the articact evaluation code for [SenSys 24] Combating BLE Weak Links with Adaptive Symbol Extension and DNN-based Demodulation

-Dataset and trained models are in
+Dataset and trained models is uploaded to [here](https://1drv.ms/f/c/92164f3e5a5e1519/EmU-4IQgTbZLpu0rtWMh_wcBfdj31nx-JRUXIbSKP4vOcQ?e=iHe9K5)

 **Hardware setup:** AMD Ryzen 9 7950X and RTX 3090Ti.
 The runtime experiment uses a laptop with i7-10750H and 1650Ti